buildkite-plugins/buildkite-plugin-linter/README.md

 bin/lint --help
 ```

-If you don't have Node, you can use [Docker Compose](https://docs.docker.com/compose/):
+If not, you can use [Docker Compose](https://docs.docker.com/compose/):

 ```bash
 docker-compose run test